 The first thing to do after arriving is familiarize yourself with your yacht and its equipment.
 Your flotilla skipper and hostess will show you where everything is, and explain the workings of the fridge, echo-sounder, radio, and other fittings.

 Then, we're off!
 For the first day or two the flotilla tends to sail as a group, as people accustomed to the yachts - and the relaxed atmosphere!
 Each morning begins with the skippers briefing, when the flotilla leader gives you comprehensive details of that day's destination, charts of the area, suggestions for good sailing on route, navigational hazards to watch out for, and any other points of information you may require.
-Your hostess can recommend a friendly restaurant, and give tips on good places to buy fruit, T-shirts, sandals and postcards.
+Your hostess can recommend a friendly restaurant, and give tips on good places for shopping etc.

 In the afternoon or early evening you'll arrive at your next port of call, where you'll find your flotilla leader ready to guide you into the quay and help you tie up.
-Some navigate instantly towards a shady taverna table, while others disappear in search of sailboards.
-You'll swap the day's anecdotes with the crew of your neighboring yacht, have a shower, admire your newly-acquired suntan, be hopelessly tempted by the wares of the fruit-seller visiting the quay, photograph the passing peasant with his donkey or clamber around the ruins of an ancient castle.
+Some navigate instantly towards a shady taverna table, while others disappear in search of sailboards or SUPs.
+You'll sahre the day's anecdotes with the crew of your neighboring yacht, have a shower, admire your newly-acquired suntan, be hopelessly tempted by the wares of the fruit-seller visiting the quay, photograph the passing peasant with his donkey or clamber around the ruins of an ancient castle.